erladion/sphinx-dynamic-handling/README.md

 It is possible to specify another template to be used during toc generation.
 The only requirement is the existence of the tag <<DYNAMIC_CHAPTER_LINKS>>
 To do this either use the **--index-template** for the generator.py or set the **master_index_file** variable for the extension

+## Index output type

+By default the index files created containing the toc:s are written to .rst files as index.rst It is however possible to specify to output as markdown files instead by setting the **index_extension** variable to **'.md'**

+This will also cause the dynamic include directive build up to also create markdown files instead of reStructuredText.